 For each appeal, the percentage spent directly on supporting refugees may vary.
 As a principle we allocate as many funds as possible to the refugees and the people of concern that we take care of.

 UNHCR's administrative costs account for approximately 7 percent of the total budget.
-In terms of staff, out of the 11,517 staff members, some 87 percent working directly in the field locations to help refugees and people in need.
+In terms of our workforce, out of 16,765 personnel, nearly 90 per cent are working directly in the field locations to help refugees and people in need.

 Fundraising, public awareness and advocacy costs represent only 1 percent of UNHCR's total budget.